Evidence-Based

 Detoxing is the first stage of any addiction treatment process.
 It is required before treatment can become more intense and specific.
 The time that detox might take will depend on the dose, the substance, and the level of the addiction.
 In some cases, the worst parts take only a few days, but for others, it can be even two to eight weeks.
 No matter how much time it takes, it needs to be done in order for the substances to be flushed out of the body.

-• Problems related to the digestive system such as nausea, vomiting, and/or diarrhea
+- Digestive problems such as nausea, vomiting, and/or diarrhea

-• High fever
+- High fever

-• Sweating more often than usual
+- Sweating more often than usual

-• Cardiac problems, like hypertension and/or erratic heartbeat
+- Cardiac problems like hypertension and/or erratic heartbeat

-• Changes in the sleep cycle, either insomnia or sleeping too much
+- Changes in the sleep cycle, either insomnia or sleeping too much

-• Moodiness and extreme moods
+- Moodiness and extreme moods

-• Craving the substance
+- Craving the substance

-Why Is Detox Important?
+Why is Detox Important?

 Detox is not just about getting rid of toxins.
 While it is the final goal of the process, doing so is needed for a number of reasons.
 After using a specific substance for a long time, the short and long term effects can cause severe initial symptoms.

-For people suffering from alcoholism, for instance, these symptoms vary from headaches and anxiety to seizures and hallucinations.
+For people suffering from alcohol addiction, for instance, these symptoms vary from headaches and anxiety to seizures and hallucinations.
 They can be uncomfortable and incredibly disruptive, making it impossible to sit through a full session of anything.
 Detox before treatment is necessary so that patients can start their group activities, therapy sessions, and anything that requires their attention.

 Once the body has dealt with the acute symptoms from the abstinence, other symptoms can be addressed more easily.
 Detox is needed because the body and the brain are rewired by addiction, and become dependent on these substances to function.
 So it is only possible to treat the effects by having a clean system, free of influence from external substances, finding itself by itself again.